 To make step-change improvements in sustainability performance you need to find a business model that: aligns with your strategic goals; offers unique value to your customers; and is achievable with the resources, partners and competencies of the company.
 Many companies are experimenting with new, more sustainable business models, including circular economy principles and those that focus on the provision of services rather than one-off product sales.

 One common mistake I’ve seen is companies focusing all their sustainability improvement efforts on the wrong issues.
 To make sure you are addressing the most important issues, you need to systematically consider every phase of the lifecycle of your product and identify the positive and negative impacts that your business has on society in each phase.

-I previously developed simplified lifecycle assessment tools, in an engineering software company, enabling designers and engineers to quickly identify the biggest environmental impacts or ‘hotspots’ of a product over its lifecycle –.
+I previously developed simplified lifecycle assessment tools that enable designers and engineers to quickly identify the biggest environmental impacts or ‘hotspots’ of a product over its lifecycle.
 Applying hotspot analysis tools is an important step in the process, but you also need to think about the opportunities that exist to enhance the positive sustainability impacts that the company can have.
 A comprehensive view of where in the product lifecycle your products currently do the most harm, and where they can do the most good, is the key to developing a sustainability strategy and business model.

 Another challenge that companies often face is how to address important hotspots that occur in phases of the product lifecycle that are beyond their direct control.
 For instance, for canned tuna, the biggest sustainability hotspots include the fishing activity, the impact on tuna stocks, by-catch problems, and concerns about worker welfare aboard fishing vessels.
 These are major, industry-wide problems difficult for one canned tuna producer to address.
 To address these big hotspots, we need to engage with the rest of the value chain, including the fishermen, policy makers, and even competitors, to develop an agreed approach that works for everyone.